-- 259. Public agriculture expenditures can be defined as expenditures by public institutions to purchase inputs to be used to undertake activities aimed directly at producing agricultural outputs.
-Box 5.1 describes agriculture as a production process. - 260.
+- 276. Public agriculture expenditures can be defined as expenditures by public institutions to purchase inputs to be used to undertake activities aimed directly at enhancing the production of agricultural outputs.
+Box 5.1 describes agriculture as a production process. - 277.
 The role of the public expenditures is to implement the government's agriculture policy.
 Regular analysis of public agriculture expenditures contributes to fulfilling this role and the PAER is one tool that supports such regular analysis.